Guide To Web Scraping with Ruby

 Another option is to examine the Mechanize library for work with headless browser functions with a high-level API.
 This tool can help you automate all the needed work and connections with pages online.
 Mechanize can also store and operate cookies, manage redirects, open links, and even submit forms on sites.
 More than this, the tool provides history functionality, so you will be able to track visited sites.
 Plus, headless browsers, along with residential proxies, can be a good solution for evading blocks, restrictions, and captchas in the scraping process.

 The last framework that we will talk about is called Selenium.
 This tool keeps its position among the others that are most commonly used for performing automated actions on web pages with Ruby scraper.
 The Selenium library can give browsers instructions on how to use the target website like a real user.
-Tools like this are one of the main tools for performing quality and large-scale data harvesting tasks.
+Tools like this are one of the main tools for performing quality and large-scale data collection tasks.

 Conclusion